A digital marketing team is like a toolbox.

 Because what might work in long-form copy could actually alienate your audience in short advertisements.

 #6 Digital Marketing Team Role: Detail-Oriented Quality Assurance Specialist

 Alright, so you’ve got your ad manager, your copywriter, your designer, your project manager, and your strategist.

 That should be enough to create a tight and high-converting ad campaign, right?

 You may get lucky and strike all the right chords, catch all the small slip-ups, and nail your audience expectations on the first go.
 But odds are, you won’t.

 - Your copywriter might use a term they think is universally understood, but really isn’t.

 - Your designer might create what they think is a visual masterpiece, but people will actually find it chaotic and unappealing.

 - Your strategist may insist on a marketing direction they think is a home run, but for your audience, it’s an infield fly ball (and an easy out).

-And with a talented quality assurance specialist, you can catch serious mistakes early on, avoid massive wastes of time and money later, and boost your conversion rate instantly.
+And with a talented Quality Assurance Specialist, you can learn how to improve conversion rates by catching serious mistakes (we call them zero multipliers) early on and avoid massive wastes of time and money later.

 Your Team Without a Quality Assurance Specialist: Your marketing campaign is finally complete.
 All your experts sign off on their respective tasks and your campaign is now successfully launched!
 However, there are some problems… Your copy is missing the mark, your design is awkward and flawed in several places, and the customer flow through your campaign is jumbled and confusing.
 And as a result, your campaign falls flat, leaving you wondering, “What the heck happened?”